gkaragoz/PNGSeqExporter-Unity/README.md

 # PNGSeqExporter-Unity
 Easily FBX to PNG or Gif converter.

-# This is only works on animation type is LEGACY!
+# This only works on animation type is LEGACY!

 Current version: v1.0.0 - with sample animated model.